Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Charlevoix

-Known as “Charlevoix the Beautiful,” it’s easy to fall in love with this upscale resort town.
-The well-manicured downtown overflows with hanging baskets of flowers in the summer and sits perfectly between Lake Michigan and picturesque Round Lake.
-In addition to pretty beaches, you’ll find top-notch golf courses, fishing charters, and some of the best sunsets on the entire coast.
+Known as “Charlevoix the Beautiful,” it’s easy to fall for this upscale resort town.
+The well-manicured downtown overflows with hanging flower baskets in summer and sits perfectly between Lake Michigan and picturesque Round Lake.
+Along with pretty beaches, you’ll find top-notch golf courses, fishing charters, and some of the best sunsets on the entire coast.

 📍 Charlevoix Quick Facts